IlliaKondratiuk/UI-Automation-26-exercises/README.md

 It is designed for learning, practicing, and demonstrating UI test automation skills.

+## ❓ Is it as simple as on the website with the exercises?

+No. I've meddled with some tests to make them more complex in terms of the steps and technologies used.
+Everything different about the test cases is listed in TESTCASES.md

 ## 🛠 Technologies used
 - **Language:** Java
 - **Frameworks:** Selenium, Cucumber, JUnit 5